akhealth/RFP-ORCA-Dashboards/README.md

-# ORCA Mobility RFP
+# ORCA Dashboards RFP

-Draft RFP for the State of Alaska Office of Childrens Services to provide mobile access to initial assessment workers.
+Draft RFP for the State of Alaska Office of Childrens Services to develop a task prioritization dashbopard for initial assessment & other OPCS workers.

-Note - these documents are currently in draft form and are being updated to reflect project requirements and technical considerations.
+**Note - these documents are currently in draft form and are being updated to reflect project requirements and technical considerations.**

 ## Contributing